apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#running-a-task) Running a task

 This takes you to the **Input and options** tab of the task configuration.
 Before we delve into the details, let's just see how the example works.
-There are already some pre-configured input values.
+You can see that there are already some pre-configured input values.
 It says that the task should visit **<https://apify.com>** and all its subpages, such as **<https://apify.com/contact>** and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

 Scroll down to the **Performance and limits** section and set the **Max pages per run** option to **10**.
 This tells your task to finish after 10 pages have been visited.
 We don't need to crawl the whole domain just to see that the actor works.